lammps/lammps/doc/src/fix_wall_ees.rst

 these fixes to add the energy of interaction between atoms and all the specified walls or region wall to the global potential energy of the system as part of :doc:`thermodynamic output <thermo_style>`.
-The default settings for thes fixes are :doc:`fix_modify energy no
+The default settings for these fixes are :doc:`fix_modify energy no
 <fix_modify>`.

 The :doc:`fix_modify <fix_modify>` *respa* option is supported by